DataDog/integrations-extras/logstash/README.md

 See [metadata.csv][5] for a list of metrics provided by this check.

 ### Events
-The Logstash check does not include any event at this time.
+The Logstash check does not include any events at this time.

 ### Service checks